NOTE: THE DECKER SCHOOL OF NURSING RESERVES THE RIGHT TO AT ANY TIME AMEND AND/OR ALTER CONTENTS OF THE GRADUATE STUDENT HANDBOOK.

 The Graduate School Manual is an invaluable resource to be referenced and reviewed by all Binghamton University Graduate School students.
 It provides comprehensive information on Graduate School programs of study and outlines all University policies and procedures to be followed as an enrolled student of the Graduate School at Binghamton University.
 The Decker School of Nursing Graduate Student Handbook is the graduate nursing student's resource to understanding Decker School Graduate Program-specific policies and procedures.
 The two manuals are designed to complement each other and should be used as such.
 It is strongly recommended that you become familiar with both handbooks.

 Decker School of Nursing admission requirements for all applicants to matriculated degree programs of study are posted online.
-Applicant admission types (categories) can vary and are defined online in the Graduate School Manual.
-NOTE: Beginning full-time students must take and pass the NCLEX exam by November 1st.
+Categories of admission for applicants can vary and are defined online in the Graduate School Manual.
+NOTE: Beginning full-time students must take and pass the NCLEX exam by August 15th.
 Students who do not pass will be blocked or removed from clinical course enrollment.

 Full details regarding non-matriculated (non-degree) application and admission can be found online in the Graduate School Manual.
 Non-degree students may take up to 12 credits total, though some academic departments and schools limit that number further.
 Degrees or graduate assistantships are not granted to non-degree students.
 Depending on the curriculum requirements of a program, some courses taken as a non-degree student may be applied toward a degree, should you later gain admission to a Binghamton University graduate degree program.

 It is strongly recommended that all students become familiar with the student information and registration system BU Brain.
-BU BRAIN Self Service is an online tool designed to give students, faculty, and staff convenient access to campus tools and services.
-Students, faculty and staff can login to BU BRAIN Self Service using the PODS username and password or the B-Number and PIN.
+BU BRAIN Self Service is a software program designed to give students, faculty, and staff convenient access to campus tools and services.
+Students, faculty and staff can login to BU BRAIN Self Service using their PODS username and password.

-Students will use BU BRAIN Self Service to register for classes, view grades, view unofficial academic transcripts, request official transcripts, run DARS reports, print class schedules, view student accounts, view holds, view and update personal information, view and accept financial aid awards, and more.
+Students will use BU BRAIN Self Service to register for classes, view grades, view unofficial academic transcripts, request official transcripts, print class schedules, view student accounts, view holds, view and update personal information, view and accept financial aid awards, and more.
+To MANAGE your Binghamton University Computer Account profile, go to https://password.binghamton.edu.
+This is also where you can reset or update your log-in information.

 Expenses beyond tuition and University fees are variable depending on the specific courses in which the student is enrolled.
 The following is meant to serve as an estimate only and all costs are subject to change.